-- A. As required by Ohio Revised Code section 519.13, and as authorized by Ohio Revised Code section 519.14 and other sections of chapter 519 of the Ohio Revised Code, as may be amended, the Township hereby establishes the township Board of Zoning Appeals per the provisions below. - B. The Board of Zoning Appeals shall adopt and operate under a set of bylaws.
+- A. As required by Ohio Revised Code section 519.13, and as authorized by Ohio Revised Code section 519.14 and other sections of chapter 519 of the Ohio Revised Code, as may be amended, the Township hereby

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. establishes the township Board of Zoning Appeals per the provisions below.

+- B. The Board of Zoning Appeals shall adopt and operate under a set of bylaws.
 Such bylaws shall be made public and shall not be in conflict with the laws applicable to the Board of Zoning Appeals or the provisions of this Resolution.